kcajj/ONT_phages/notes/note1.md

 command: python build_pileup.py --bam_file results/EC2D2/to_visualise.bam --out_dir pileup_output/ --qual_min 0 --clip_minL 10

-we plotted the coverage and the position of the clips for the two alignments, in the forward and reverse direction. we can notice that in the reverse direction at the beginning there is a super uge concentration of clips.
+we plotted the coverage and the position of the clips for the two alignments, in the forward and reverse direction. we can notice that in the reverse direction at the beginning there is a high concentration of clips. still not as high as in the igv.

-apart from this the genome seems linear, i think there is some sort of artifact, but it is strange that it is both in the reference and in our assembly.
+we made plots of much more data: coverage, clips, non consensus freq, insertions and fastq statistics